spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 around my blog.

-The time investment for me is well worth it as I usually learn a lot when implementing a new features which ultimately turns into more content to write about.
+The time investment for me is well worth it as I usually learn a lot when implementing new features which ultimately turns into more content to write about.

 I've found that the only _real_ main difference is the time you want